Privacy statement

 The content of this page has been translated automatically.

-What personal data do we process?
+Whose personal data does StiPP process?

 We only process personal data of the following persons that are relevant to our work:

-1. (former) participants
+• (former) participants

-• Email
+• Email address

 • Telephone number

-Why do we process your personal data?
+Why does StiPP process personal data?

 We process your personal data for the following purposes:

-• the business operations of StiPP;
+• StiPP's business operations

-From whom do we receive the necessary personal data?
+From whom does StiPP receive personal data?

 We receive the personal data we need from: